GoogleChromeLabs/tooling.report/tests/transformations/subtests/module-splitting/index.md

 }
 ```

 Although the entry points `index.js` and `profile.js` import from `utils.js`, there's no crossover between what they import.
-The ideal output is two files, which is 'index' + `logCaps`, and 'profile' + `logExclaim`.
+The ideal output is two files, which is `index.js` with the `logCaps` function inlined, and `profile.js` with the `logExclaim` function inlined.